We came up with this interface during a hackathon back in September 2017. Never would we have imagined it could possibly save lives.

 What was our challenge, then?
 We decided to focus on the banking sector, where there is still much room for improvement.
 We called a few qualified people from real banks to tell us about their customers and their problems.
-This is how we designed the design challenge, which reads:
+This is how we formulated the design challenge:

-How to redesign ATMs so that customers prefer them instead of visiting branches?
+How to redesign ATMs so that customers prefer to use them rather than visit branches?

-From the very beginning we worked with there assumptions:
+From the very beginning we worked with these assumptions: